What is IdentityGraph™?

 Manually Configured Attributes

 These are attributes that have been manually set or adjusted by administrators or users.
 They represent a level of customization and might override or augment the data gathered through automated processes.
+Typically, manually configured attributes will take precedence over attributes gleaned from other sources.

 Shared Services